zubinchopra/portaldocs/portal-sdk/generated/portalfx-style-guide.md

 </div>
 </div>

-<a name="style-guide-a-name-bgcolortext-a-coloring-to-differentiate-data"></a>
+<a name="style-guide-differentiate-data"></a>
-## <a name="bgcolortext"></a>Coloring to differentiate data
+## Differentiate data

-When representing data, differentiating with color is a common technique.
-For example, drawing lines in a chart, or coloring pie chart sections.
-The following sets of classes are provided to specify a background color on your elements.
+Differentiating data with color is a common representation technique, for example, when drawing lines in a chart, or coloring pie chart sections.
+The following sets of classes are provided to specify background colors for elements.
 They also define a contrasted color for the text.
-They don't change appearance between themes.
+They do not change appearance between themes.

 <div id="bgcolorpalette">
 <div class="bgcolorcontainer">